Norvik-Ucraft/NLP-Course/README.md

 Unlike the **displaCy** dependency parse, the NER viewer has to take in a Doc object with an `ents` attribute.
 For this reason, we can't just pass a list of spans to `.render()`.
 We have to create a new Doc from each `span.text`.

+## Sentence Segmentation
+`Doc.sents` _**is a generator.**_ That is, a Doc is not segmented until `doc.sents` is called.
+This means that, where you could print the second Doc token with `print(doc[1])`, you can't call the "second Doc sentence" with `print(doc.sents[1])`.

+### Adding Rules
+spaCy's built-in `sentencizer` relies on the dependency parse and end-of-sentence punctuation to determine segmentation rules.
+We can add rules of our own, but they have to be added before the creation of the Doc object, as that is where the parsing of segment start tokens happens.
+If we add a semicolon to our existing segmentation rules.
+This is, whenever the sentencizer encounters a semicolon, the next token should start a new segment.

+### Changing the Rules
+In some cases we want to _replace_ spacy's default sentencizer with our own set of rules.
+We have the capability to do that so check the `sentence_segmentation.py` module.